Beastwick18/nyaa/README.md

 default_sort = 'Date'
 default_search = ''
 ```
-The option `torrent_client_cmd` is the command that will be run once `Enter` is pressed on a selected torrent.
+`torrent_client_cmd` is the command that will be run once `Enter` is pressed on a selected torrent.
 Typically, this is meant to open a torrent client along with the magnet/torrent link passed along as an argument.
 There are multiple placeholders you can use to fill in information for the command.
   - `{torrent}` - The link to the torrent file hosted on nyaa.si
   - `{magnet}` - The magnet link associated with the torrent
   - `{title}` - The title of the post on nyaa.si